How to Easily Fix ‘Comments Are Closed’ in WordPress

 How to Easily Fix ‘Comments Are Closed’ in WordPress?

-2 What Are the ‘Comments Are Closed’ in WordPress?
+1 What Does ‘Comments Are Closed’ Mean in WordPress?

 Comments are closed notice

-We’ll now show you all the settings you should check to reopen your blog posts’ comments.
+We’ll now show you all the settings you should check to reopen comments on your blog posts.

 Fix comments are closed from WordPress dashboard

-Then look at the option to Automatically close comments on posts older than XX days.
+Next, check if the Automatically close comments on old posts option is enabled.
 Use this setting if you don’t want users to comment on previous posts.
 However, leave this box unchecked if you want to allow comments on all of your posts.

 Enable Comments For A Specific Post

-Once done, click on the Update button, and the comments will be enabled for a particular post.
+Once done, click on the Save button, and the comments will be enabled for a particular post.
 You can also follow the same steps to enable comments on your WordPress pages.

-The Discussion meta box is hidden by default if you use the classic editor.
-To display it, you’ll need to click on Screen Options located at the top right corner of the screen.
+The Discussion meta box is hidden by default if you use the Classic Editor.
+Click Screen Options at the top of the page.

 Screen Options in Classic Editor